plast-lab/doop/documentation.md

 [Application](http://gradle.org/docs/current/userguide/application_plugin.html),
 [War](http://gradle.org/docs/current/userguide/war_plugin.html) and
 [Jetty](http://gradle.org/docs/current/userguide/jetty_plugin.html)
-plugins, containing the following sub-directories:
+plugins, containing the following sub-directories[^building.logic]:

-* main/groovy: The JDoop Groovy sources (Core API, CLI, WebUI & REST API).
+* *main/groovy*: The JDoop Groovy sources (Core API, CLI, WebUI, REST API, REST Client).
-* main/java: The JDoop Java sources (soot fact generation).
+* *main/java*: The JDoop Java sources (soot fact generation).
-* main/resources: The default Log4j properties (and any other Java-based resource files).
+* *main/resources*: The default Log4j properties (and any other Java-based resource files).
-* main/webapp: The web application files used for the the WebUI and the REST API, including the static css/js files (e.g. of the Bootstrap Web front-end framework which is used for the Web UI), the server-side templates (in tpl) and the WEB-INF/web.xml file (the deployment descriptor of the web app).
+* *main/webapp*: The web application files used for the the WebUI and the REST API, including the static css/js files (e.g. of the Bootstrap Web front-end framework which is used for the Web UI), the server-side templates (in tpl) and the WEB-INF/web.xml file (the deployment descriptor of the web app).